netdata/netdata/packaging/installer/UPDATE.md

 > **Note**
 >
-> if you installed Netdata using an installation prefix, you will need to add an `--install-prefix` option specifying that prefix to make sure it finds the existing install.
+> if you installed Netdata using an installation prefix, you will need to add an `--install-prefix` option specifying that prefix to make sure it finds the existing installation.

 If you see a line starting with `--- Would attempt to update existing installation by running the updater script located at:`, then our [kickstart script update method](#unix) will work for you.